pyqlsa/wdict/README.md

           [default: 3]

+  -x, --max-word-length <MAX_WORD_LENGTH>
+          Only save words less than or equal to this value

+          [default: 18446744073709551615]

-  -j, --inclue-js
+  -j, --include-js
-          Include javascript from <script> tags and urls
+          Include javascript from <script> tags and URLs

-  -c, --inclue-css
+  -c, --include-css
-          Include CSS from <style> tags and urls
+          Include CSS from <style> tags and URLs

       --filters <FILTERS>...
           Filter strategy for words; multiple can be specified (comma separated)